Master of Education

 - Students are required to successfully complete 144 units in the Master of Education program structure

 - Please note this program is designed to be studied part-time

 - Completing this program within the specified (full-time) duration is based on studying 48 unit points per semester (normally 4 courses) and following the recommended study sequence

 - The unit value of all courses is 12 units unless otherwise specified

 - It is each students responsibility to enrol correctly according to your course requisites, program rules and requirements and be aware of the academic calendar dates

-- Students admitted to the program with a completed Graduate Diploma in Education (Secondary) (AQF Level 8) or Master of Teaching in Education (AQF Level 8) are eligible for 48 units of block credit against elective courses within the program
+- Students admitted to the program with a completed Graduate Diploma in Education (Secondary) (AQF Level 8) or Master of Teaching in Education (AQF Level 9) may be eligible to apply for up to 48 units of credit towards the Advanced Education Studies specialisation

 - Students admitted to the program on the basis of completion of the Graduate Certificate in Education will not be eligible for credit.
 Students will be required to select alternative elective courses at Masters level with Program Leader approval